Zelenskyy culminates Washington visit with a White House pledge of $128m

 The Cabinet meeting culminates a whirlwind charm offensive from the Ukrainian president, who travelled to New York earlier this week to rally support among world leaders at the United Nations.

-But as Zelenskyy faced US leaders on Thursday, the stakes were particularly high.
+But as Zelenskyy faced US lawmakers on Thursday, the stakes were particularly high.

 Since the full-scale Russian invasion began in 2022, the US has committed more money than any single country to aid Ukraine, with much of that support taking the form of military assistance.